nnaisha2/geonames-rdf/README.md

 Just run:

 ```
-./entrypoint.sh DE
+UPLOAD=true ./entrypoint.sh
 ```

 This script will:
 1. Download and transform the GeoNames data.
-2. Upload the resulting RDF file to GraphDB (deleting any existing repository, creating a new one, uploading the RDF, and configuring plugins).
+2. Upload the resulting RDF file to GraphDB (deleting any existing repository, creating a new one, uploading the RDF to separate named graphs, and configuring plugins).

 ### Manual Upload

 If you want to upload the data separately, you can run:

 ```
-./upload_to_graphdb.sh DE
+./upload_to_graphdb.sh DE "-u your_username:your_password"
 ```

-Replace `DE` with your desired country code.
+## Estimated Upload Duration

+The upload of RDF data to GraphDB takes approximately **4 minutes** (about 230 seconds) for the Germany (DE) dataset on our current setup.
+Please note that actual upload times may vary depending on network conditions, hardware, and dataset size.

+The full data preparation process, including download, transformation, and upload ( if you run ```time UPLOAD=true ./entrypoint.sh DE ``` ), typically takes around **10 minutes** for Germany (DE).